Master of Science in

 Perhaps you work in the aviation or aerospace industry and are looking to advance your knowledge, skills, abilities, and opportunities.

-Pilot, air traffic controller, meteorologist, aviation educator, safety officer — whatever position you currently hold, a graduate degree in aeronautics could help take your career to new heights.
+Pilot, air traffic controller, meteorologist, aviation educator, safety officer — whatever position you currently hold, a graduate degree in Aeronautics could help take your career to new heights.

-Embry-Riddle offers a master’s degree in Aeronautics to help aerospace and aviation professionals pursue additional career opportunities.
+Embry-Riddle also offers a master’s degree in Aeronautics to help aerospace and aviation professionals pursue additional career opportunities.

 About Aeronautics at the Worldwide & Online Campus